l3nz/whaleware/README.md

   It is interesting because it is a Java web application with embedded MySQL and has a complex life cycle - so you can see the basic components in action.
 * [asterisk-load-test](examples/asterisk-load-test/README.md). - a set of plain Asterisk images that you can hot-swap.
   AMI and ARI ports are up and ready for developement and testing.
+Now available for Asterisk 1.8, Asterisk 11, Asterisk 12 and
+  Asterisk 13.